mrismanaziz/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Where do hamburgers go to dance?
+The meat-ball.